 Cost of healthcare in Boston

-Boston is home to some of the best hospitals and highly trained healthcare practitioners in the US, but accessing these facilities comes at a steep cost.
-Health insurance premiums have risen sharply, although some new arrivals may be fortunate to have their medical insurance covered by their employers.
-For those who have to pay for their own health insurance, it’s important to bear in mind that the cost will vary depending on factors such as medical history, age, and lifestyle habits.
+Healthcare in Boston gives you access to some of the best hospitals and highly trained practitioners in the USA, but these facilities come at a steep cost.
+Health insurance premiums have risen sharply – Massachusetts has the second-highest family health insurance premiums in the country.
+You may be fortunate to have your medical insurance covered by your employer.
+If you’re paying for your own health insurance, bear in mind that costs will vary depending on factors such as medical history, age, and lifestyle habits.

 Healthcare in Boston